Intro

 • Customization service that works well.

-With the data we got from user research, we did we created a persona and an empathy map to better understand the needs of the customer.
+I developed a persona and an empathy map using the information I gathered from my user research to better understand the needs of the client.

 Business Goals: